Our School Fleet

 For ASA 103 (Beginning Cruising) we use the same boats as 101 so there is no momentum lost in transitioning to another boat.
 These boats are excellent for teaching docking, and docking makes up a big piece of the cruising course curriculum; as well as anchoring, navigating, and more sailing.
 Any school that teaches 103 using an outboard powered boat is doing you a disservice.

 For ASA 104 (Intermediate Cruising) we move up to a larger and more challenging boat.
-Here, we use a 35’ – 42’ cruising boat for the course.
-We have a variety of boats we use including a Bavaria, Island Packet, Hunter, Cape Dory, and others.
+Here, we use a 33’ – 42’ cruising boat for the course.
+We use a 33′ Ericson or our 42′ Bavaria.

 For half of our students, 104 is as far as they go.
 At that point hey have their internationally recognized bareboat captain certification; and they can then either join a fractional ownership opportunity or, purchase a boat, or rent a charter boat.